tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/AI 内容识别/内容识别任务回调/分词任务回调_intl_en.md

 | JobsDetail | Response | Job details |  Container |

 `JobsDetail` has the following sub-nodes:
-<a href="https://intl.cloud.tencent.com/document/product/1045/49790#jobsDetail" target="_blank">Same as `Response.JobsDetail` in the word segmentation job submitting API.</a>
+Same as the `Response.JobsDetail` in the <a href="https://intl.cloud.tencent.com/document/product/1045/49790" target="_blank">word segmentation job submitting API</a>.

 **If the job is triggered by a workflow, `Response.JobsDetail.Input` will also contain a `CosHeaders` node of the container array type.**